⚠️⚠️⚠️

 1. Define a slendr model function capturing the demographic history

-In our example, because the research question of interest involved various gene-flow rates between populations in the model, we fix split times and \(N_e\) values because they are not that interesting or important for this simple analysis (we ignore the Eurasia to Africa “backflow” for the same reason):
+In our example, because the research question of interest involved various gene-flow rates between populations in the model, we fix split times and NeN_e values because they are not that interesting or important for this simple inference workflow (we ignore the Eurasia to Africa “backflow” for the same reason):

 model <- function(rate_ea, rate_aa) {